Groundbreaking technologies could reduce closures and enhance safety on road network

 26 Jun 2025

-A world-leading research programme that could transform traditional approaches to the maintenance of England’s Strategic Road Network has announced significant technological advances.
+A recent conference highlighted the work of a world-leading research programme that could transform traditional approaches to the maintenance of England’s Strategic Road Network.

 Share this article